 You’ve found our tutorial on how to draw a bat!
 This step-by-step tutorial will guide you through how to draw this unique creature.

 Bats, like any animal, have fascinating facts about them.
 Although we often think of them as spooky, there’s more to them than that!
+First off—unlike turkeys and owls, which are birds—bats are actually mammals.

-For example, bats use something called echolocation—it sounds fancy, but it is just the word for bats being able to find their food by emitting high pitched sounds and then finding their food based on their frequency of echoes they hear back.
+Bats also use something called echolocation—it sounds fancy, but it is just the word for bats being able to find their food by emitting high pitched sounds and then finding their food based on their frequency of echoes they hear back.
 Crazy, right?
 And, did you know that some bats can fly up to 60 miles per hour, and live up to 30 years old?

 Bats, unfortunately, are on the list of endangered species, so it’s better now than ever before to learn about them.